KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 In KeyboardKit, a ``Keyboard``.``Keyboard/Button`` has a ``Keyboard/ButtonStyle`` that can be applied with a ``SwiftUI/View/keyboardButtonStyle(_:)`` view modifier.
 The ``Keyboard/Toolbar`` has a ``Keyboard/ToolbarStyle`` and a ``SwiftUI/View/keyboardToolbarStyle(_:)`` view modifier, etc.

-When you use a ``KeyboardView``, you must however use the ``KeyboardStyleProvider`` concept instead, since the keyboard view is so complex.
+When you use a ``KeyboardView``, you must however use the ``KeyboardStyleService`` concept instead, since the keyboard view is so complex.
 You can however apply explicit styles within the ``KeyboardView``'s various view builder parameters.

 See the <doc:Styling-Article> article for more information.